leanprover-community/aesop/design.md

 Now, suppose we operate in context `Γ, h : T` where `h` is the new hypothesis.
 We want to find rules `r : Φ → Ψ` such that `Φ ⊆ Γ, h : T` but `Φ ⊈ Γ`.

-To query such rules efficiently, we modify the ordered iterated discrimination tree index defined above as follows: for a rule `r : Φ → Ψ` with `Φ = h₁ : T₁, ..., hₙ : Tₙ`, we create an iterated discrimination tree which, at the root, maps each `hᵢ` to a nested iterated discrimination tree for `h₁, ..., hᵢ₋₁, hᵢ₊₁, ..., hₙ`.
+To query such rules efficiently, we modify the ordered iterated discrimination tree index defined above as follows: for a rule `r : Φ → Ψ` with `Φ = h₁ : T₁, ..., hₙ : Tₙ`, we create an iterated discrimination tree which, at the root, maps each `hᵢ` to an ordered (!) iterated discrimination tree for `h₁, ..., hᵢ₋₁, hᵢ₊₁, ..., hₙ`.
-However, this nested discrimination tree is ordered, as above.
 Thus, the new index acts like the naive scheme at the root, and like the ordered scheme everywhere else.

 When querying the index, we can now look up `h` at the root.
-If it matches, we match the returned iterated discrimination tree against `Γ` as usual (i.e. with `Γ` sorted beforehand).
+If it matches, we match the returned ordered iterated discrimination tree against `Γ` as usual.

 ## Pattern-Based Forward Rules